qouteall/qouteall-blog/Cognitive-biases.md

 - Oddball effect.
 The time experiencing loss feels longer.
 - ...

 It's a common misconception that a you need a win rate more than 50% to be profitable.
-With a favorable odds, profit is possible despite a low win rate.
+With a favorable risk-reward ratio, profit is possible despite a low win rate.
 Similarily, a 99% win rate doesn't necessarily imply profit in the long term.
 The skewness is important.

 Disposition effect: